reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

 17. infix -- OK
 18. where -- OK

-19. list -- problem in definition of rappend and rcons, which causes problems reading following module.
-Skip this module for now.
+19. list -- obscure problem caused because I used `type' as a property name to record function types (expr or macro), but this clashes with the use of `type' as a flag in REDUCE.
+Now OK.

 20. array -- renamed listp to listp!*.
 Now OK
 21. switch -- OK